mainmatter/playbook/project-flow/full-service/README.md

 ### Scoping

-Once we defined what will be built in the conception stage, we will define the scope for the current pass through the stages, explicitly listing the features and flows that will be included in the pass, as well as the ones that will not be included.
+Once we defined what will be built in the conception stage, we will define the scope for the current increment of the application, explicitly listing the features and flows that will be included in the increment, as well as the ones that will not be included.
 Software projects are highly dynamic and the bigger the scope of a project, the easier it can get off course, resulting in delays and budget overruns.
 By limiting the scope we minimize complexity and thus risk.

 For each of the features we are including in the scope, we will look for potential to break those down into smaller increments so that a simple version